CS699-IITB-Autumn-2021/project-the_wild_bunch/README.md

 Template repository for CS699 course project.
 Aniruddha Branch

-There are two directories here:
+These are the following directories here:

 	1. upload_php: this folder mainly contains the basic programs to upload images, and run programs through php.
 		* upload.html: This file is a form to upload an image in database